 Advancing the Global Digital Economy

-The International Communication and Information Policy (CIP) group is led by the Deputy Assistant Secretary for Cyber and International Communication and Information Policy.
+The International Communication and Information Policy (CIP) group is led by the Deputy Assistant Secretary for Cyber and International Communications and Information Policy.

 The Division of International Communications and Information Policy (EB/CIP) is the U.S. government lead on international information and communication technology (ICT) policy.
 We work with government, private industry and other stakeholders, and advocate for business climates, policies and regulations overseas that advance U.S. values, interests, economic growth, and job creation.